Hypercubed/todo-md/README.md

 # Introduction

 Todo-md is meant to be a dead simple text based task manager.
 There are many task managers out there.
 What makes todo-md different?  todo-md is, first of all, markdown based.  todo-md runs off the command line and the task list is stored in a simple markdown file.
 Text based tasks list are easy to manage as part of a git repository.
+Furthermore, the todo list is [gfm](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) compatible for easy viewing in github and gist.
 Simply check-in your todo.md file along with your source code and readme file.
 Also, like git and npm, todo-md by default works in the current working directory so each project can have it's own todo list.

 I use todo-md all the time.
 I hope you find it useful as well.
 Feedback is welcome.